GetMeAThadCola/Scripting-Projects/CyberSec Projects/Security Azure (Cloud) Network/ReadME.txt

 Azure Firewall Configuration: You gained experience in setting up and configuring Azure Firewall to provide advanced security measures like deep packet inspection and threat protection.

-Virtual Private Network (VPN) Configuration: You learned how to establish secure connections between on-premises networks and Azure through the use of VPN gateways.

 Security Monitoring and Logging: You became proficient in using Azure's monitoring and logging tools, such as Azure Security Center, Azure Monitor, and Azure Log Analytics to track and analyze network activities.

 Security Policy Definition: You developed the ability to define custom security policies to meet specific security requirements and compliance standards.